tsealex/de-crast/Git-tutorial.md

 Git is a distributed version control software that was originally designed to handle large scale distributed software projects like the Linux kernel.
-If you are farmiliar with Apple computers, git acts similar to TimeMachine on your mac.
+If you are familiar with Apple computers, git acts similar to TimeMachine on your mac.
 It allows the developer to save previous states of a project, and revert to any one of these states at will.
-The main idea is instead of panicing when your new function breaks your program you just go back to the last working state and fix your problem from there.
+The main idea is instead of panicking when your new function breaks your program you just go back to the last working state and fix your problem from there.